 Illegal Wildlife Trade (IWT) Relationship With Money Laundering

-FATF defines illegal wildlife trade as a "global threat", which is also linked to other organized crime such as drug trafficking and arms trade.
+FATF defines illegal wildlife trade as a "global threat," which is also linked to other organized crime such as drug trafficking and arms trade.
 Criminals abuse the official financial industry to hide illegal revenues from wildlife crimes and money laundering.
 According to the report, an estimated 7 billion to 23 billion dollars of illegal wildlife trade takes place annually.
-Although making a profit from illegal wildlife trade is one of the most effective ways of money laundering, there is a deficiency in monitoring the financial flows of wildlife smugglers, this means that countries rarely focused on the financial aspect of this crime.
+Although making a profit from illegal wildlife trade is one of the most effective ways of money laundering, there is a deficiency in monitoring the financial flows of wildlife smugglers.
+This means that countries rarely focused on the financial aspect of this crime.
 Therefore, the criminals continued to expand their activities in this area.

 Methods Used for The Illegal Wildlife Trade

 All criminals in IWT often use shells and front companies to hide payments and launder the revenues of their illegal activities.
 They primarily use shell companies to facilitate the transfer of value among the union members of the criminals, between buyers and sellers, or to hold assets.
 In addition, criminals often use legitimate frontline companies to hide the transfer of value from IWT.
-On the other hand, criminals use the import-export industries to legally demonstrate the movement of goods and payments across borders.
+On the other hand, criminals use the import-export industries to demonstrate the movement of goods and payments across borders legally.
 Some of the vulnerable sectors that criminals use to clear your income are breeding facilities, pet shops, zoos, the decor, and the fashion industry.

-Simply to explain their process, Illegal funds obtained are transferred to third parties via bank transfers through e-banking platforms, loans or payments, licensed money transfer systems, and banks.
+To explain their process, Illegal funds obtained are transferred to third parties via bank transfers through e-banking platforms, loans or payments, licensed money transfer systems, and banks.
 Third-party accounts also often use innocent bank mules.
 Their illegal transactions are not noticeable, and thus money laundering takes place.
 Furthermore, with the development of online markets and mobile, social media-based payments, The Illegal Wildlife Trading has increased.

 Cooperation in Financial Crimes Related to The Illegal Wildlife Trade

 According to the FATF Recommendation, all jurisdictions require that Illegal Wildlife Trade identify, assess, and take action to reduce the risks of money laundering and terrorist financing.
 Moreover, As stated in the FATF report, if criminal offenses related to money laundering caused by Illegal Wildlife Trade abroad occurred in another country, this should definitely constitute a crime.
-As a result, wildlife crime committed abroad as a basis for money laundering should not only be able to provide international cooperation in cases where double criminality is required but also through domestic investigations and prosecutions.
+As a result, wildlife crime committed abroad as a basis for money laundering should be not only able to provide international Cooperation in cases where double criminality is required but also through domestic investigations and prosecutions.